-- Add shredded Parmesan baked on top for the last 5 minutes of cooking.
+- Add shredded Parmesan cheese baked on top for the last 5 minutes of cooking.
 Feta also tastes great with this combo.

-- Try adding some chopped Pancetta, (otherwise known as Italian bacon) for a gourmet twist.
+- Try adding some chopped Pancetta or crispy oven bacon for a gourmet twist.
 Pancetta roasts up beautifully in the oven, getting crackly and crisp.

-- For a heartier side, try simply adding some thinly sliced potato tossed and roasted right in with the sprouts.
+- For a heartier side, try simply adding some thinly sliced potato or sweet potato tossed and roasted right in with the sprouts.
 Delish!